Discharge from day surgery

 This is an anti-inflammatory painkiller.

 The dose is normally 1 x 400mg tablet 3 times a day, but check the label of the preparation you have.
 If you can take ibuprofen, it should be taken regularly with paracetamol.
-Do not take ibuprofen at the same time as other anti-inflammatories such as aspirin, Nurofen, Brufen or Naproxen.
+Do not take ibuprofen at the same time as other anti-inflammatories such as aspirin, Nurofen, Brufen, or naproxen.

 Ibuprofen has few side effects: